We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

-The best espresso machines pull great shots of espresso and can consistently deliver the same espresso quality shot after shot.
-They also have steam wands that are capable of creating silky microfoam, and they should be easy to clean.
+The best espresso machines pull great shots and can consistently deliver the same espresso quality time after time.
+They also have steam wands that are capable of creating silky microfoam.
+We favored espresso machines that were easy to use, too—especially if they were marketed toward beginners.

 Our Favorite Espresso Machines

-What we didn’t like: The biggest gripe I have with the Bambino Plus is its automatic volume buttons for espresso.
-They weren’t as consistent as I would like them to be, so I suggest stopping your shots manually instead.
+What we didn’t like: The biggest gripe we have with the Bambino Plus is its automatic volume buttons for espresso.
+They weren’t as consistent as we’d like, so we suggest stopping your shots manually.

-Best for: Beginners and pros alike who want a feature-rich machine at an approachable price point.
+Best for: Anyone who wants a feature-rich machine at an approachable price point.

 Key Specs